Environmental impact of war: Emissions from wars and warfare

 A report made by The Conflict and Environment Observatory (CEOBS) and the Scientists for Global Responsibility estimated the global carbon footprint of the military sector as 5.5% of global emissions, which are not measured and not included in GHG assessments on global and country level.
 This estimate does not include the emissions from the conflicts themselves.
 The war in Ukraine alone in the first 2 years, released more emissions than Netherlands in 1 year.
 This report also did not include the impact of exhaust gases from aviation in the stratosphere (currently a factor of 1.9 is applied to emissions from aviation because of this effect) and a possibility of non-exact reporting.

 Military emissions are so much underreported, that some research suggest their actual scale can be 10 times higher than officially declared.
 A special site was created for estimate the gap between reported and real emissions, by country.
 Doctor Soroush Abolfathi, a panellist at the Global Institute for Tomorrow conference, estimated real war emissions as 15%–20% of global.

+The greenhouse gas emissions intensity of military spendings is 125% higher in comparison to non-military, so "Each dollar allocated to the military generates more than twice the greenhouse gas emissions of a dollar spent elsewhere."
+If the global military expenditure as a percentage of GDP (MILEX) ratio is 12% or higher, global temperature will not decline below 1.5 degrees even by 2100, if it is 24% or higher, the temperature will not decline below 2 degrees.

+An increase in 5% in global military spending, will delay the point in which the global temperature will decline below 1.5 degree, by 13 years.
+An increase of NATO members military spendings to 3.5% from GDP will "cancel out three times all the advanced economies’ efforts to reduce energy-related carbon emissions in 2024 (120 MtCO2e reduction).
+The additional emissions would also cancel out the annual emission reduction of 134 MtCO2e needed to achieve the EU’s 2030 target of reducing GHG emissions by at least 55% compared with 1990 levels."
+A report made by the German company Allianz estimated that it can lead, in the EU and the UK alone, to an increase in GHG emissions equivalent to 12% of the emissions of Europe, deleting 18% of the carbon budget of Europe according to the Paris agreement.